 Continue reading Jump into a topic – learn something new

 In this part of the series I’m going to show you how to write a very basic C Host-Application that will run a program on the PRU of the BBB.
 This part of the series assumes, that you have basic C skills.
 I’ll also include some useful links to the official ti API.
-All compiling can be done with the tools, that come with the BBB, no Code Composer Studio (CCS) oder Eclipse needed, but you can use them, if you want to.
+Everything can be done with the tools, that come with the BBB, no Code Composer Studio (CCS) oder Eclipse needed, but you can use them, if you want to.
 Continue reading BeagleBone Black programmable realtime unit (PRU) Hello World – Part 2

 This part covers the device tree overlay for our little Hello-World Example.
 I will not cover linux device trees here or why they are useful, because other articles in the interweb already contain great articles about this topic.
 I will give you some links at the end of this page.
 Continue reading BeagleBone Black programmable realtime unit (PRU) Hello World – Part 1